wp-plugins/animate-it/readme.txt

 Animate It! is a WordPress Plugin designed and developed to provide an efficient and user friendly solution to apply beautiful CSS3 animations on WordPress Posts and Text Widgets.

 Some of the Key features Include.

 *	Allowing user to apply CSS3 animations on WordPress Posts and Text Widgets.
 *   Capability to apply animation on Scroll.
 *   Provide special CSS delay classes to create a nice animation sequence with multiple text widgets and posts.
-* A generator is provided to generate classes for animation  to be applied on text widgets and short code to put in WordPress Posts.
+*   Provide special CSS delay classes to create a nice animation sequence with multiple text widgets and posts.

 * And a lot more!
 All the CSS3 animations are from Animate.css.